counterfactual/monorepo/packages/node/README.md

 - `multisigAddress: string`
   - the address of the multisig (i.e. the state deposit holder)

+### Method: `withdraw`

+If a token address is specified, withdraws the specified amount of said token from the channel.
+Otherwise it defaults to ETH (denominated in Wei).
+The address that the withdrawal is made to is either specified by the `recipient` parameter, or if none is specified defaults to `ethers.utils.computeAddress(ethers.utils.HDNode.fromExtendedKey(nodePublicIdentifier).derivePath("0").publicKey)`

+Params:

+- `multisigAddress: string`
+- `amount: BigNumber`
+- `recipient?: string`
+- `tokenAddress?: string`

+Result:

+- `recipient: string`
+  - The address to whom the withdrawal is made
+- `txHash: string`
+  - The hash of the transaction in which the funds are transferred from the state deposit holder to the recipient

+Error(s):

+- "Insufficient funds"
+- "Withdraw Failed"

 ### Method: `getFreeBalance`

 Gets the free balance AppInstance of the specified channel.